 The main reasons why people want to quit their jobs are plentiful.
 But the number one reason why people quit is due to a lack of recognition.
+Providing recognition for a job well done is so easy.
+Yet, many managers don’t even bother.

 “Thank you.”
 “You’re doing great work.”
 “Way to go!”
 Such simple words of encouragement cost nothing, but go a long way towards motivating employees.